Current concert organizing activities:

 Combined total of concerts

 St Mary's Perivale : An archive of all concerts is available here .
 There were between 38 and 54 concerts per year from 2005 onwards, totalling 516 at the end of 2015.
-From 2017 onwards we have exceeded 100 concerts per year, and the total to the end of 2019 is 917 concerts.
-We held our 1000th concert in November 2020.
+From 2017 onwards we have exceeded 100 concerts per year, and we held our 1000th concert in November 2020.
+We reach 1343 concerts on July 23rd 2023

-St Barnabas Ealing : An archive of all concerts is available here and comprised over 540 Friday lunchtime recitals, 13 weekend festivals (with 45 ‘sessions' or long concerts) and 6 series of Summer Proms (49 evening concerts).
+St Barnabas Ealing : An archive of all concerts is available here and comprised 563 Friday lunchtime recitals, 13 weekend festivals (with 45 ‘sessions' or long concerts) and 6 series of Summer Proms (49 evening concerts).
 The total of concerts held at St Barnabas between 2007 and 2020 was 657, raising £250,000.
-These have now finished.